kala0423/VAJRA-DRISHTHI-AI-Powered-Structural-Health-Monitoring-System/README.md

 MIT License

-Copyright (c) 2026 Satya Bhargav Teki
+Copyright (c) 2026 Kalanjali Kakumanu

 Permission is hereby granted, free of charge, to use, copy, modify, and distribute this software.